Brian White | June 25, 2021 | Truck Accidents

 After you complete your treatment and the attorney completes the truck accident investigation, your lawyer calculates the value of your damages and prepares a settlement demand package for the insurance provider.

 It could take several months to hear from the insurance company.
 In many cases, your attorney and the insurance company negotiate back and forth to reach a fair settlement figure for your case.
-However, if the insurance company refuses to negotiate in good faith, your lawyer may decide to file a lawsuit to protect your right to compensation for damages and injuries caused by a truck accident.
+However, if the insurance company refuses to negotiate in good faith, your Texas 18-wheeler accident lawyers may decide to file a lawsuit to protect your right to compensation for damages and injuries caused by a truck accident.